Automate the Right Things—Not Everything: A Guide for Startups

 🧠 Why Audit Before Automating?

-✅ Avoid wasted dev costs on unstable processes
+✅ Avoid wasted development costs on unstable processes.

 “Automation amplifies what already works.
 Audits ensure you're not scaling chaos.”